julzaza/wildwitchherbs/_posts/2025-12-09-herbs-shadow-work-garden.md

 Plant the herbs our ancestors used to descend into themselves: mugwort, wormwood, rue, juniper, yew, and poplar.

+Many of these herbs were traditionally planted or harvested during the waning moon, when energy was believed to descend into roots and soil — a timing system outlined in **[Lunar Gardening: How Real Witches Plant with the Moon](/lunar-gardening-folklore/)**.

 Let these plants teach you what the bright garden never can.

 Find out **[Why Real Witches Plant Rosemarry by the Front Door](/why-witches-plant-rosemary-front-door/)** next.